Amanita persicina

-Amanita persicina, commonly known as the peach-colored fly agaric, is a basidiomycete fungus of the genus Amanita.
-This fungus was previously believed to be a variety of Amanita muscaria, but research has recently shown that Amanita persicina is best treated as a distinct species.
+Amanita persicina, commonly known as the peach-colored fly agaric, is a basidiomycete fungus of the genus Amanita with a peach-colored center.
+Until c.
+2015, the fungus was believed to be a variety of A. muscaria.

-Amanita persicina is distinguished by its peach-colored center and its eastern North American distribution.
+A. persicina is distributed in eastern North America.
+It is both poisonous and psychoactive.

 Taxonomy

-Amanita persicina was formerly treated as a variety of Amanita muscaria (commonly known as the fly agaric) and it was classified as A. muscaria var. persicina.
-Recent DNA evidence, however, has indicated that Amanita persicina is better treated as a distinct species, and it was elevated to species status in 2015 by Tulloss & Geml.
+Amanita persicina was formerly treated as a variety of A. muscaria (the fly agaric) and it was classified as A. muscaria var. persicina.
+Recent DNA evidence, however, has indicated that A. persicina is better treated as a distinct species, and it was elevated to species status in 2015 by Tulloss & Geml.

 Description

-Amanita persicina has a pleasant taste and odor.
-It is both psychoactive and poisonous if not properly prepared by parboiling.
-It should not be eaten without further research.